dmlc/xgboost/doc/contrib/ci.rst

 * ``ops/docker_build.*``: Wrapper scripts to build and test CI containers.
 See :ref:`build_run_docker_locally` for the detailed description.

-To inspect a given CI pipeline, open files in the following order:
+To inspect a given CI pipeline, inspect files in the following order:

 .. plot::
   :nofigs: